St. Anne's Chapel (Freiburg im Breisgau)

 How long should I spend visiting?

-A visit to St. Anne’s Chapel typically takes about 30 minutes to an hour, allowing time for reflection and exploration.
+A visit to St. Anne’s Chapel typically takes about 30 minutes to an hour, depending on your interest in exploring the space and engaging in contemplation.

 Is photography allowed?

-Photography is generally permitted, but it is advisable to be respectful of the worship environment and other visitors.
+Photography may be permitted, but it is essential to be respectful of the sacred space and any ongoing services.
+Always check for signage regarding photography.

 Are there guided tours?